timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Here's where PM interviews could use some improvement.
 I believe if companies are requesting candidates to invest so much of their time into the interview process, they should at least compensate the candidate for their time.

-Meanwhile, I found the consulting interview process to move by extremely quickly, and I was never particularly stressed throughout the process.
+Meanwhile, I found the consulting interview process to move by quickly, and I was never particularly stressed throughout the process.

 # Final comments and resources

 This article is written for someone like me a few years ago.

 If you've done a few consulting internships and you're thinking about switching into PM because of the prestige, the salary, or the benefits, it's time to buckle up.
-Breaking into PM is *hard*, and interviewers are very good at screening out people who aren't genuinely interested in product.
+Breaking into PM is *hard*, and interviewers are good at screening out people who aren't genuinely interested in product.
 Even if you are interested in product, you have to invest a ton of time into interview prep.
 I was shocked when I interviewed for a PM role for the first time, and I totally bombed it.
 Don't make my mistake, and make sure you set aside enough time to prep for those interviews.

 Here are a few highly-recommended resources to get you started.